richardanaya/webcomponent/README.md

 impl CustomElement for HelloWorld {
     fn created(&mut self, element:JSValue){
-    	// set the inner html on our element js!((el,x)=>x.innerHTML=x;).invoke_2(element,"Hello World!");
+    	// set the inner html on our element when a new hello-world
+	// element is created.
+        js!((el,x)=>x.innerHTML=x;).invoke_2(element,"Hello World!");
     }
 }